 Royal Gourmet 22 Inch Tabletop Grill, Portable Propane Gas Griddle, 2-Adjustable Burners, For outdoor and travel use

-Royal /gourmet has been serving the American people with quality grills and smokers since 2014.
+Royal /gourmet has served the American people with quality grills and smokers since 2014.
 One of their best products is the 22-inch tabletop grill.
-With dimensions of 17.6 x 13.5 inches, total cooking surface of 238 square inches, and a weight of 22 pounds, this grill is most preferred for small outdoor cooking.
+With dimensions of 17.6 x 13.5 inches, a total cooking surface of 238 square inches, and a weight of 22 pounds, this grill is most preferred for small outdoor cooking.

-The grill has two circular burners made of stainless steel with 8500 BTU heat capacity.
-Each of the burners have separate controls.
-The griddle is porcelain-coated – durable and at the same time easy to clean using just a paper towel.
+The grill has two circular stainless steel burners with 8500 BTU heat capacity.
+Each of the burners has separate controls.
+The griddle is porcelain-coated – durable and, at the same time, easy to clean using just a paper towel.